-Floyd County Campus Advisor: Jan Carney or Jan Hall Polk County Campus Advisor: Jan Carney or Jan Hall Walker County Campus Advisor: Dwight Watt or Rocky Spurlock
+Floyd County Campus Advisor: Jan Carney Polk County Campus Advisor: Jan Carney

 The Help Desk Specialist program teaches how to maintain and troubleshoot computer hardware and software and be a support person to handle calls from customers.

 More Information: Review program costs, student debt, on-time graduation and more by clicking here.